The Creation of Composition No. 2

 The larger pentagonal work with very light colours was quite a new step for JG and when it was finished an innovative idea emerged for a new transparent large 3D pentagonal artwork.
 It is now in preparation.
 One thing is certain: JG currently is the sole artist to make such kind of artwork!
 It is great to be able to work in your own niche without being afraid that other artists will appropriate your ideas.
 Besides, the works are too labour-intensive to be copied just like that.

-Translated from dutch by Rosemary Mitchell-Schuitevoerder.
+Translated from Dutch by Rosemary Mitchell-Schuitevoerder.